blindnet-io/product-management/refs/notion-of-privacy/notion-of-privacy.md

 > « **Privacy is the selective control of access to the self** » &mdash; _Irwin Altman[^1]_

-This definition captures the essential features of the concept, in particular:
+This definition captures the essential features of the concept, in particular the following.

-- Privacy is about the **self**.
+### Privacy is about the **self**.

 The _self_ is a very important element of human experience playing _"an integral part in human motivation, cognition, affect, and social identity"_[^2].